yo-ru/osu-vision/README.md

 - Only supports stable.
 - A few bugs with note generation.
-- Player must first load a beatmap at least once.

 - A decently fleshed out SDK for further feature development (I don't know why you'd want to work on this.)
 - A lot of the SDK is in a rough state, I never really cleaned it up.